 Portable Gas Stove

-For those pasta dishes I talked about, a portable gas stove is your absolutely best pick.
+For those pasta dishes I talked about, a portable gas stove is your absolute best pick.
 I use the Bright Spark Camping Cooker and have done so for at least 10 years.
-It’s a really great little stove that is self-ignited, easy to clean and that can hold a 10 inch pan without any issues.
-It’s also really well priced and holds forever!
+It’s a really great little stove that is self-ignited, easy to clean, and can hold a 10-inch pan without any issues.

 Of course, in order to prepare and then eat all that delicious food you are going to cook while fishing, you will need various utensils.
 I am a big fan of those complete sets, which provide you with everything you need.